June 21, 2022

 Harvard Business Review reports that flexible work hours and more vacation days rank among the top desirable benefits for job seekers, right after better healthcare.

-Unlimited PTO accomplishes both – it potentially offers more vacation days, and also provides your employees with more control over their calendar.
+Unlimited PTO accomplishes both.
+Employees get more vacation days, and also provides your employees with more control over their calendar.

-If you offer unlimited PTO, it could be a competitive advantage for you when it comes to recruitment, especially if you target millennial or Gen-Z employees.
+As such, unlimited PTO can be a competitive advantage for you when it comes to recruitment, especially if you target millennial or Gen-Z employees.

-Unless you take steps to prevent it (as we explain below), it might promote absenteeism and some employees might abuse the unlimited PTO policy.
+Unless you take steps to prevent it, some employees may take advantage of your unlimited PTO policy.

-Although, companies that have implemented unlimited PTO so far haven’t reported too many of these cases.
+Companies that have implemented unlimited PTO so far haven’t reported too many of these cases.
+But it’s always a concern for teams that don’t limit their employees’ leave days.

 It sounds strange, but an unlimited time off policy can actually mean staff take fewer days off.